ohdongha/ohdongha.github.io/reveal.md

 ## Random thoughts, interests, and fantasies

-- What are the better measures of conservation or modification in gene regulation between sets of ortholog pairs, that accounts for complex expression datasets such as time-series or tissue/cell type-specific expression.
+- What are the better measures of conservation or modification in gene regulation between sets of ortholog pairs, that account for complex expression datasets such as time-series or tissue/cell type-specific expression.

 - How to identify significant (e.g. adaptive) GRN modifications from background divergence derived from genetic drift.